sharifshehab/moveXa-server/README.md

 }

 ### Parcel Delivery History:

+The "Receiver " user can see all his parcel delivery history using this endpoint.

     GET -/api/v1/parcel/delivery-history/receiver_Email

 ## Admin API Routes:
 ### Get All Parcels:

+The "Super Admin" and the "Admin"  can see all parcels using this endpoint with filter option.

     GET -/api/v1/parcel/all-parcels
     OR
     GET -/api/v1/parcel/all-parcels?parcelStatus=parcel_status (REQUESTED, CANCELLED, BLOCKED, DISPATCHED, IN_TRANSIT, DELIVERED)

 ### Get All Users:

+The "Super Admin" and the "Admin"  can see all users using this endpoint with filter option.

     GET -/api/v1/user/all-users
     OR
     GET -/api/v1/user/all-users?role=user_role (Sender, Receiver)

 ### Change Parcel Status:

+The "Super Admin" and the "Admin"  can change a parcel's status using this endpoint.

     PATCH -/api/v1/parcel/parcel-status/parcel_Id

 > > Body Data: